 Before joining Twitter, she worked with PA Consulting Group and Google for a short period.

 Sara was the brains behind Twitter’s 6-sec video service, Vine.
 Twitter has recently announced the shutdown of Vine.

 Corrinne Yu is very famous as a game programmer.
 Yu attended California State Polytechnic University, Pomona to study electrical engineering before beginning her career as a professional programmer.
 Her first game as a programmer was for the King’s Quest series for the Apple II although she had her own 3D engine projects that she sold to various companies

 She currently works as a principle engine architect with Microsoft Studios internal studio 343 industries.
-She is known for her contribution in some famous games like Borderlands, Zombie, Unreal Engine 3 and Brothers in arms.
-Her most famous work is her contribution in the 2012 smash hit game, Halo 4.
+She is known for her contribution to some famous games like Borderlands, Zombie, Unreal Engine 3 and Brothers in arms.
+Her most famous work is her contribution to the 2012 smash-hit game, Halo 4.
 She has also won a national award in 2009 for Nuclear Physics research.